fmbot-discord/docs/docs/commands/albums.md

 Shows a list of you or your friends top albums over a certain time period.

-Parameters (Can be used in any order):
+Options:

 * Time period - Time period of your top albums.
-Defaults to weekly.
+Defaults to weekly
-* User - Mention another user or use their Discord id.
 * Billboard - Show recent changes in your top list in a billboard style
+* User - Select another user by mention, Discord ID or Last.fm username (`lfm:username`)

 Time periods: `weekly`, `monthly`, `quarterly`, `half`, `yearly` or `alltime`. (`w`, `m`, `q`, `h`, `y` or `a`)